tvkcompany/neo_cli/.github/templates/internal_release_note_template.md

 > [!CAUTION]
 > This release note is for internal development tracking only.
-> For user-facing changes and features, please visit our [GitHub Releases page](https://github.com/tvkcompany/neo_cli/releases).
+> For user-facing changes and features, please visit our [Neo CLI Release Notes](https://neo.tvk.company/cli/release-notes/).

 This is an example internal release note.